ADHD Planners: We Tested the Best 10 Apps (Free & Paid)

 9) Finch

 Finch is a gamified ADHD planner that helps you build healthy routines through small daily goals.
-Instead of checking off a to-do list, you’re caring for a cute virtual bird—and in the process, you’re taking care of yourself.
+Instead of checking off a to-do list, you’re caring for a cute virtual bird, and in the process, you’re taking care of yourself.

 Key features

-- No calendar stress: No time-blocking or deadlines
+- No time-blocking or deadlines

 What I liked